 A Kanban Board groups the tasks into columns of the level of progress.
 It is organized into a visual task board often using posters or sticky notes that list basic information about the task which may include the number of hours required to complete it or the amount of time spent on it so far.
 The Kanban Board helps the developers update the Sprint Burndown Chart but also provides overall transparency into progress toward the Sprint Goal.

-Better yet. a combination of the Scrum Burndown Chart and a Kanban Board will paint an even more clear picture of progress by showing work in progress, and the likelihood to complete the Sprint Goal within the Sprint.
+Better yet, a combination of the Burndown Chart and a Kanban Board will paint an even more clear picture of progress by showing work in progress, and the likelihood to complete the Sprint Goal within the Sprint.
 They both help deliver maximum value to the customer and accomplish goals.

 Impediments to Progress

 Take time to understand the Developers’ journey and how they are defining and using processes to their advantage.
 Encourage an open forum for developers to discuss any blockers or hold-ups encountered during the Sprint.
 More generically, you want the developers to feel comfortable raising impediments to progress that may jeopardize the Sprint Goal.
-Impediments must be removed.
+Impediments must be resolved, either by the Developers themselves, or with the help of the Scrum Master.

 Ask Different Questions